 The protectorate had an area of 110,000 square miles and comprised 20 Arab tribal states.
 It was bordered on the south by the Gulf of Aden and the Indian Ocean, on the east by the sultanate of Muscat and Oman, on the north by Saudi Arabia, and on the northwest by Yemen.

-After the occupation of Aden by the British in 1839 the individual states of the southern Arabian Peninsula entered into protective treaties with Great Britain.
-This was a gradual process, lasting from 1839 until 1914, when the last treaty was signed, with the Audhali sultan.
-The territory that came under the jurisdiction of the Aden Protectorate eventually extended well east of Aden to Hadhramaut and included all of the territory that would eventually become South Yemen except for the immediate environs and port of the British colonial capital, Aden city, which together with several offshore islands was known as the Colony of Aden, and was the only part where no Arab ruler retained jurisdiction.
+After the occupation of Aden by the British in 1839, the individual states of the southern Arabian Peninsula entered into protective treaties with Great Britain.
+This was a gradual process, lasting from 1839 until 1914, when the last treaty was signed with the Audhali sultan.
+The territory that came under the jurisdiction of the Aden Protectorate eventually extended well east of Aden to Hadhramaut and included all of the territory that would eventually become South Yemen, except for Aden city and its immediate environs which together with several offshore islands was known as the Colony of Aden and was the only part where no Arab ruler retained jurisdiction.

-In 1902, Yemen then being a province of Ottoman Turkey, an Anglo-Turkish Boundary Commission commenced the demarcation of the Aden Protectorate-Yemeni frontier.
+In 1902, Yemen, then a province of Ottoman Turkey, an Anglo-Turkish Boundary Commission commenced the demarcation of the Aden Protectorate-Yemeni frontier.
 In 1904 the commission was withdrawn, and the undemarcated part of the frontier was eventually delineated and described in the Anglo-Turkish Convention of 1914.

 On February 11, 1959, six states in the Western Aden Protectorate formed the Federation of Arab Emirates of the South.
 In the next three years they were joined by nine others and, on January 18, 1963, Aden Colony was merged with the federation creating the Federation of South Arabia.
 At the same time, those states which had not joined the federation became the Protectorate of South Arabia, thus ending the existence of the Aden Protectorate.